 - 3. Remove the nut securing the hub. - 4.
 Remove the brake caliper.
-Account for two cap screws and two 0.76 mm (0.030 in.) spacer washers.

 - 5. Remove the hub assembly. - 6.
 Remove the cotter pin and slotted nut securing the tie rod end to the knuckle; then remove the tie rod end from the knuckle.